skramm/homog2d/docs/homog2d_manual.md

 ```

 The downside is that once the symbol `HOMOG2D_USE_TTMATH` is defined, you cannot use anymore the "standard types":
-each component of the libray needs to be declared using the templated syntax and must use the "ttmath" type.
+each component of the library needs to be declared using the templated syntax and must use the "ttmath" type.
 See [this file](../misc/test_files/ttmath_t1.cpp) for example.

 Please note that you will probably need to adjust the relevant thresholds according to you choice of precision, see the